danielgatis/rembg/README.md

 - https://github.com/NathanUA/U-2-Net
 - https://github.com/pymatting/pymatting

+## FAQ

+### When will this library provide support for Python version 3.xx?

+This library directly depends on the [onnxruntime](https://pypi.org/project/onnxruntime) library.
+Therefore, we can only update the Python version when [onnxruntime](https://pypi.org/project/onnxruntime) provides support for that specific version.

 ## Buy me a coffee

 Liked some of my work?
 Buy me a coffee (or more likely a beer)